ome/openmicroscopy/components/tests/ui/README.md

 Read about SwingLibrary at
 http://github.com/robotframework/SwingLibrary

+Note that the convention in Insight is to name Swing components for the kind of component that they are.
+For instance, the first window to pop up is the "server window" and it includes a "username field" and a "config server button" and similar.

 The supplied SwingLibrary JAR has been adjusted by the script from http://github.com/Rethought/swinglibrary_package so that it incorporates a later revision of Abbot that corrects an issue with